 - Participation in a didactic seminar series and the multidisciplinary oncology journal club is mandatory.

 - The trainee will select a topic for research—either basic science or clinical—to work on throughout the two-year period.
 Scholarship is encouraged in learning how to identify a research question, to develop a proposal to solve it and to execute the proposed solution.
 Possible topics include the genetics and the molecular biology of breast and colorectal cancers.
 Other subjects for research, especially clinical research, can be arranged as required.

 - The trainee will become familiar with, and will participate in, the conduct of prospective clinical trials involving patients with, or at risk for, cancer.

 Regular assessments of the trainee's performance and progress will be made during the Program by the teaching staff.
 A certificate of training will be issued upon completion of all the requirements.
-The Surgical Oncology Residency Training Program aims to fulfill the CanMeds requirements of the Royal College of Physicians of Canada.
+The Surgical Oncology Residency Training Program aims to fulfill the CanMEDS requirements of the Royal College of Physicians and Surgeons of Canada.